uwuolguin/Deprecated_LOGISTIC-MODEL-PYTHON/README.txt

 	d) crossdock_retailer, this table will contain 3 columns:

  		i)   r_key: This column will be the foreign key of the retailer, its social security number.
-		ii)  c_key: this column will be the crossdock foreign key, its name. iii) cost_cr: This column will be of type int and will represent the cost of transportation from crossdock C to retailer R.
+		ii)  c_key: this column will be the crossdock foreign key, its location. iii) cost_cr: This column will be of type int and will represent the cost of transportation by truck from crossdock C to retailer R.

 	e) supplier_crossdock, this table will contain 3 columns:

  		i)   s_key: This column will be the foreign key of the supplier, its social security number.
-		ii)  c_key: this column will be the foreign key of the cross-dock, its name. iii) cost_sc: This column will be of type int and will represent the cost of transportation from supplier S to crossdock C.
+		ii)  c_key: this column will be the foreign key of the cross-dock, its location. iii) cost_sc: This column will be of type int and will represent the cost of transportation by truck from supplier S to crossdock C.

 	f) supplier_retailer, this table will contain 4 columns:

  		i)   s_key: This column will be the foreign key of the supplier, its social security number.
-		ii)  r_key: This column will be the foreign key of the retailer, its social security number. iii) cost_sc: This column will be of type int and will represent the cost of transportation from supplier S to retailer R. iV)  q_sr: This column will be of type int, and will represent the amount of merchandise to be transported from supplier S to retailer R.
+		ii)  r_key: This column will be the foreign key of the retailer, its social security number. iii) cost_sc: This column will be of type int and will represent the cost of transportation by truck from supplier S to retailer R. iV)  q_sr: This column will be of type int, and will represent the amount of merchandise to be transported from supplier S to retailer R.